Queen Elizabeth 2: Cold layup (2012–2018)

-50th anniversary celebration
+50th anniversary and reactivation (2017–2018)

 September 2017 marked the 50th anniversary of QE2's launch.
 To mark the occasion, Cunard Line, the ship's former owners, arranged a commemorative voyage aboard MS Queen Elizabeth – a 17-night cruise, with special activities and theme days.
 Meanwhile, in Glasgow, the QE2 Story Forum hosted a 50th anniversary conference with Captain Nick Bates as a speaker.
 Several books were released for the anniversary, including Building the Queen Elizabeth 2 by Cunard historian Michael Gallagher, and QE2: A 50th Anniversary Celebration by Chris Frame and Rachelle Cross.

+It was during these festivities that news released that the ship would indeed open as a floating hotel, in 2018.

 Hotel and tourist attraction

 Queen Elizabeth 2 reopened in Dubai as a floating hotel on 18 April 2018 following an extensive refurbishment.
 Over 2.7 million man-hours were committed to the work to upgrade and rebuild the ship to meet hotel standards.
 This included a full hull repaint and the replacing of Port Vila registry with Dubai on her stern.
 It was a 'soft opening' while remaining work continued.

+The 4-star hotel offers accommodations, dining, and entertainment facilities while preserving many of her original maritime features.